ixian-platform/Spixi-Mini-Apps/app-packer/README.md

 # Spixi MiniApp Packer

 **Spixi MiniApp Packer** is a web-based utility for packaging Spixi-compatible Mini Apps.
-It allows developers to easily generate the `.zip` archive, `.spixi` metadata file, and `icon.png` required for publishing their app.
+It allows developers to easily generate the `.zspixiapp` archive, `.spixi` metadata file, and `icon.png` required for publishing their app.

 The packer is entirely browser-based and requires no installation or server-side components.